• 35, 1st Main Rd, Munireddy layout, Bandepalya, Garvebhavi Palya, Bengaluru, 560068

 Read More

-Going PUBLIC: Benefits and Drawbacks for EMS companies
+Going Public: Benefits and Drawbacks for EMS companies

 These days, the business news is all about startups getting capital infusions going public.
 In 2021, investors’ rose-tinted glasses began to crack: the PayTM IPO imploded; Oyo and Delhivery postponed listing plans; Zomato and Nykaa went public but struggled immediately afterwards.